A new combinatorial class of 3-manifold triangulations: Clusters of three 2--quad type solutions

 \begin{rem} The two minimal triangulations of $\RR P^3$ have clusters of three 2--quad type solutions.
 However, one of these triangulations is face-generic and not face-pair-reduced, and the other is not face-generic. \end{rem}

 \begin{proof}[Proof of Theorem~\ref{thm:main} using Theorem~\ref{thm:cluster}] Let $M$ be a closed, orientable 3--manifold.
 We may suppose that $M$ is irreducible and atoroidal (since otherwise we are in the first or second case) and that we are given a minimal triangulation.
-According to Sections~\ref{subsec:Faces in triangulations} and \ref{subsec:Pairs of faces in triangulations}, either the triangulation is face-pair-reduced and face-generic or $M$ is a Seifert fibered space (which yields the third case).
+According to \S\S\ref{subsec:Faces in triangulations}--\ref{subsec:Pairs of faces in triangulations}, either the triangulation is face-pair-reduced and face-generic or $M$ is a Seifert fibered space (which yields the third case).
 Hence assume that the minimal triangulation is face-pair-reduced, face-generic and that we have a cluster of three 2-quad type solutions.
 Then one of the five hypotheses in Theorem~\ref{thm:cluster} does not hold.
-The negation of (1) implies that $M$ is toroidal or a Seifert fibered space; negation of (2) or (5) implies that $M$ is toroidal, Seifert fibered or contains a non-orientable surface of genus 3; negation of (3) implies that $M$ is real projective 3--space; negation of (4) implies that $M$ is toroidal.
-This concludes the proof of Theorem~\ref{thm:main}. \end{proof}